Connect to Google Sheets no-code

 Variables

 You can add variables to your step configuration.
-Variables are chunks of data that we take from the Response of the step and turn them into reusable items.
+Variables are chunks of data that we take from the Response of the step and turn into reusable items.